Hersheypark: Entertainment

 Hersheypark features a number of entertainment shows in a number of venues including Hersheypark Aquatheatre and the Music Box Theatre, as well as strolling shows throughout the park.
 12 resident shows are offered along with Spring, Summer, Halloween, and Christmas seasonal shows.
-A popular event offered each year from November to January is Hersheypark's Christmas Candylane.
-The park also has an amphitheatre, but it has been out of use for several years.
+From November to January, the park features a holiday themed event called Hersheypark's Christmas Candylane.

 Dining

 There are facilities for accommodating particular dietary needs, including a kosher restaurant (Central PA's Kosher Mart) and a variety of restaurants offering gluten-free rolls and bread.
 Groups can pre-arrange catering in one of six private picnic areas inside the park.
 Signs are posted prohibiting guests from bringing in outside food and drink.
-A casual sit-down restaurant called Hersheypark Place (formerly Tudor Grill) is located just outside the park.
-A Chickie and Pete's Crab House restaurant and a frozen yogurt stand were added for the 2014 season.
-A Chick-fil-A restaurant (closed Sundays) was added for the 2017 season.
+A casual sit-down restaurant called Hersheypark Place (formerly Tudor Grill, Pippin's, and Tudor Rose Restaurant) was located just outside the park from 1973 to 2018.
+It was replaced by The Chocolatier restaurant, Milton's Ice Cream Parlor, and The Sweeterie Confectionery Kitchen in 2021 after the current main entrance was built.
+They were originally slated to open in 2020 but were delayed due to the COVID-19 pandemic.
+Among other dining options are brand name locations such as Chickie's & Pete's, added for the 2014 season and a Chick-fil-A restaurant (closed Sundays), added for the 2017 season.
+Subway has been in multiple locations in the park dating back to the 1980s.

+Former dining options include the Chicken House (1966-1976), Minetown Vittles (1977-1998), and brand name locations such as Welch's Refreshment Pavilion (1976-1980s), Taco Bell (1992-mid-00s), and Moe's Southwest Grill (2015 - 2024).